-Master Services agreements with drug discovery companies affiliated with David Grainger
+Master Services agreements with drug discovery companies affiliated with David Grainger, former Chief Innovation Officer

-Certain Centessa subsidiaries have entered into Master Services agreements with certain drug discovery companies affiliated with David Grainger, who was appointed as the Company's Chief Innovation Officer in October 2021.
+Certain Centessa subsidiaries have entered into Master Services agreements with certain drug discovery companies affiliated with David Grainger, who served as the Company's Chief Innovation Officer in October 2021 through December 31, 2023.
 These companies include RxCelerate Limited, RxBiologics Limited and The Foundry (Cambridge) Limited, of which David Grainger is a director and shareholder.
-The Company and the Centessa Predecessor Group (which consists of three subsidiaries: Z Factor Limited, LockBody Therapeutics Ltd and Centessa Pharmaceuticals (Morphogen-IX) Limited) incurred research and development costs associated with these contracts as follows in the consolidated and combined statements of operations and comprehensive loss (amounts in thousands):
+The Company and its subsidiaries incurred research and development costs associated with these contracts as follows in the consolidated statements of operations and comprehensive loss (amounts in thousands):